 Window of Opportunity

 As the tariff situation heats up, companies with China interests are increasingly looking for a Plan B (and C and D) to protect supply chains and mitigate risk.
 Thailand in particular is gaining traction, given the country’s decades of experience in manufacturing, well-developed infrastructure, bustling deep-sea shipping port, and more.
 Professionals at CMD are proactively pursuing options for multiple clients in Thailand.
 In this article, we’ll explore what Thailand has to offer and why companies are taking Thailand seriously during these turbulent times.

 Since 1932 Thailand has been a constitutional monarchy, with a parliamentary structure modeled after the UK’s Westminster system.
 After the coup d’etat in 2014, Thailand’s parliament has been controlled by a military junta.
 King Vajiralongkorn (or Rama X) ascended the throne in Fall of 2016 after the death of his father, and travelers to Thailand will note the presence of his picture everywhere.

 Thailand is a formidable player on the world stage of manufacturing.
-In Deloitte’s 2016 Global Manufacturing Competitive Index, Thailand scored 14th out of 40 countries, in between Sweden (13th).
+In Deloitte’s 2016 Global Manufacturing Competitive Index, Thailand scored 14th out of 40 countries.
 Thailand is expected to hold its position through 2020.

 - Automotive.
 Over past 50+ years, Thailand has grown from an assembler of parts into a top destination for automotive manufacturing, shipping to more than 100 countries. [i] As “The Detroit of the East,” Thailand is the largest producer of vehicles in Southeast Asia, on track to produce approximately two million vehicles in 2018, and 3.5 million by 2020.
 International brands dominate the domestic production scene.